floressa/VulkanCraft/README.md

-# VulkanCraft
+# Vulkan Engine Learning

-A Minecraft clone made using Vulkan.

-**- IMPORTANT - Currently the project is only Vulkan/Engine setup.
-The Minecraft part is very much in the beginning stages.**

-Inspired by Hopson's 'Coding Minecraft in One Week' video, but using Vulkan instead of OpenGL and building with CMake as a learning exercise (...and not in a week).
+This project is a learning exercise to try to create an engine structure using  Vulkan as the base graphics API and a few popular utility libraries

 ## Getting Started